sageserpent-open/americium/gh-pages/docs/junit5/typed-tests.md

 The **`.dynamicTests`** method (pulled in via the import) packages up your test and supply into something JUnit5 can use.

 **The key:** This is a **type-checked call** - the compiler verifies that the lambda's parameter type matches the trials instance's type parameter!

+{: .tip }
+> As Scala performs type inference, you could just write the arguments without the type declarations; the test body will be type-checked anyway.
+See which way you prefer.

 ---